warinthornmild/sds-project/vagrant/SETUP.md

 2. [Vagrant](https://www.vagrantup.com/downloads.html)

 ## Infrastructure setup on each machine
-1. cd to each directory [load-balancer, master1, master2]
+1. cd to each directory [load-balancer, master1, master2] in vagrant.
 2. Run `vagrant up` to start VM (you config VM in Vagrantfile)
 3. In first time, vagrant will run provision script(to install all packages) automatically.
 If not run `vagrant reload --provision`
 4. SSH to vm via `vagrant ssh`